Retrieving Tropical Cyclone Intensity from Climate Reanalysis using Deep Learning: Deep-learning designs

 \subsection{Experimental designs}

-To train the TCNN model, it is first necessary to define a spatial domain that captures sufficient TC information.
-In this study, the domain is defined as a fixed 18$^\circ\times18^\circ$ square, which is large enough to encompass both the surrounding environmental conditions and the inner and outer-core regions of TC circulations.
+To train our TCNN model, it is first necessary to define a spatial domain that captures sufficient TC information.
+In this study, the default domain size is defined as an 18$^\circ\times18^\circ$ square, which is large enough to encompass both the surrounding environmental conditions and the central regions of TC circulations.
 Centered on each TC location reported in the IBTrACS dataset, this domain allows for the extraction of key meteorological variables from the MERRA-2 reanalysis data, which are then used as input channels for the deep learning model.
+While TC centers in MERRA-2 and IBTrACS can differ significantly during the early or dissipation stage of TC development, the domain size of 18$^\circ\times18^\circ$ could ensure sufficient coverage of TC environment for training a model.
+As a result, discrepancies in TC locations between the IBTrACS and MERRA-2 are expected to have minimal impact on our model training, even in rare cases where the center mismatch is in the range of 50–100 km.

 From an ML perspective, each domain represented by a set of meteorological variables can be treated as a multi-channel image, where each channel corresponds to a specific variable extracted from MERRA-2.
 For this study, thirteen MERRA-2 variables were selected to support TC intensity downscaling.
 These include wind components, temperature, and relative humidity at the 950, 850, and 750 hPa levels, as well as surface pressure.
-To address missing values, the 950 hPa-level data were also used to impute NaN values when missing points accounted for less than 5\% of the total data within the domain.
-Domains with more than 5\% missing data at the 950 hPa level were excluded from the training set, as imputing a large number of missing values was found to negatively impact model performance.
+These channels were chosen based on our previous studies \citep{NguyenKieu2024}, which demonstrated their usefulness for TC prediction.
+Of course, retrieving TC intensity is a different problem from TC formation that may require different channels.
+However, this difference turns out to be minor, as TC characteristics have a strong constraint among dynamics and thermodynamics, especially after they develop into a tropical depression.
+Thus, those channels remain useful for retrieving TC intensity and size, as will be demonstrated in this study.